DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-06-07-adding-questions-about-visa-sponsorship-to-organisation-details.md

 - an accredited provider - if the organisation is a training partner
 - visa sponsorship details

-In future, we will consider creating an onboarding process for Publish users to ensure their account is correctly set up.
+In future, we will consider creating an onboarding process for Publish users to ensure they set up their organisation correctly.

 ### Changing visa sponsorship in bulk for courses

-When a user changes their answer to the visa sponsorship questions, the changes are not reflected in the courses they or their training partners run.
-This means they need to amend each course individually.
+When users change their answers to the visa sponsorship questions at the organisation level, they or their training partners must also change each course.

-We will consider improving the ‘Change’ flow by including the option to update courses.
+We will consider improving the change visa sponsorship flow to include the option to update courses.